AnggaR96s/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.